Automatic train control: Digital ATC

 From a bock diagram demonstrating the demodulation system used in TVM430 standard signaling of China national railway, we see the DSP system consists of a band-pass filter, FFT, and searching peak and harmonics in the spectrum.
-The entire flow starts with sampling the data, adding hamming window, FFT (Fast Fourier Transform), calculating power spectrum, and searching throuout the spectrum to generate the sequence of transmitted signal.
+The entire flow starts with sampling the data, adding hamming window, FFT (Fast Fourier Transform), calculating power spectrum, and searching throughout the spectrum to generate the sequence of transmitted signal.

 To date, the following digital ATC systems are used: